 What to Expect at a Percocet Detox Center

 The withdrawal timeline is different for everyone.
 Some people may feel their worst during the first few days.
 Others may experience acute symptoms that last only a few hours.
-During your treatment program, you will gradually decrease your Percocet dosage with methadone or Suboxone under the supervision of medical staff to manage any potentially dangerous withdrawal symptoms.
+During your treatment program, you will gradually decrease your Percocet dosage with Suboxone under the supervision of medical staff to manage any potentially dangerous withdrawal symptoms.

 A Percocet detox center develops a personalized plan based on your needs.
 This is why it is important to be open and honest during admissions.
 You can choose to attend an inpatient or outpatient Percocet detox center depending on the level of care you need.
 An inpatient Percocet detox center provides 24/7 supervision and support.
 An outpatient Percocet detox center allows you to return home at night.

 Finding a Percocet Detox Program Is Crucial

 You may have experienced mild withdrawal symptoms when you tried to stop taking Percocet on your own.
 However, quitting “cold turkey” can be dangerous because Percocet’s withdrawal is physically and mentally traumatic.

 Fortunately, there’s a far better alternative than trying to detox on your own.
 A Percocet rehab program will offer treatments designed to gradually reduce the severity of your symptoms during a medically supervised detoxification process.